Spinal Cord Injury Lawyers

 Why You Need a Spinal Cord Injury Lawyer

 Pursuing a spinal cord injury claim on your own is tough, particularly when you are dealing with severe pain or limited mobility from your injury.

 Spinal cord injury claims, like other personal injury claims, are complicated.
 You have to conduct a comprehensive investigation to have any chance of proving another party is liable for your injuries.

 If the defendant decides to settle, you will have to negotiate with aggressive insurance companies or attorneys who are trying to pay the least possible amount for your claim.
 If the defendant chooses not to settle, you will have to go through a trial.

 If you do not have experience and extensive legal knowledge of any aspect of a personal injury claim, any hope of obtaining compensation could be gone.

 You need skilled representation from a resourceful, experienced, knowledgeable law firm that will fight to defend your rights and recover maximum compensation.

-The spinal cord injury lawyers at Janet, Jenner & Suggs have the qualities you need to protect your best interests throughout the legal process.
+The spinal cord injury lawyers at Janet, Janet & Suggs have the qualities you need to protect your best interests throughout the legal process.
 There are several things we will do if we take your case:

 - Conduct an in-depth investigation of the circumstances of your injury to find out when negligence occurred.